 More and more people are investing in cybersecurity by purchasing anti-virus software or paying subscriptions to genuine online firms to access data that they would otherwise download from other (risky) sites.
-Google incognito naturally became a part of our internet surfing.
-What is it exactly?
+Google Chrome incognito naturally became a part of our internet surfing.
+But, is Google Chrome incognito really private?

 Bypassing restricted access with incognito